saad-shamsi/cli-nodejs-typescript-cli-template/README.md

 1. In the left sidebar, navigate to "Developer settings" > "Personal access tokens."
 1. Click on "Tokens (classic)".
 1. Click on "Generate new token" and then "Generate new token (classic)".
-1. Follow the prompts to create a new token with appropriate permissions (e.g., read and write access for repositories).
+1. Enter something on the "Note" input, specify expiry time on the "Expiration" input.
+1. Checkmark on `repo` and `write:packages`.
 1. Click on "Generate token".
 1. Copy the generated GitHub token.